tbudd/run_analysis/run_analysis_codebook.md

  $ fBodyBodyGyroJerkMag-std() : num  -0.933 -0.989 -0.983 -0.983 -0.983 ...

 The variables are described in detail below.
-For further information, refer to the dataset README.txt and feature_info.txt files in the root directory of the HAR data.
+For further information, refer to the dataset README.txt and feature_info.txt files in the root directory of the HAR dataset.

 ###Variable 1 (subject)
-A numeric representation of the subject who's accelerometer and gyroscope measurements are in each row.
+A numeric representation of the subject whose accelerometer and gyroscope measurements are in each row.
 - Class:      integer
 - Values:     1-30
 - Units:      none